tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * The residual components are the leftovers when trend and seasonality are removed.

 Finally, explain that the library used in the notebook is more useful as an illustrative tool than a predictive tool.
-This is because we're not yet using these tools to actually make predictions about the future; we're just characterizing the data that we've got.
-We will cover such predictive tools and applications though during this week.
+This is because instead of using these tools to make predictions about the future, we're characterizing the data that we've got.
+We will cover such predictive tools and applications later in the week.

 - - -